How to Make a Pizza from Scratch With this Easy Homemade Pizza Recipe

-I’ve experimented with different techniques, and I keep coming back to simply shaping and baking the pizza on a plain ole’ metal pizza pan.
-I bought ours for $10 about ten years ago, and since I’m aiming for simple, family-style pizza I generally don’t bother with the pizza stone and the peel and all that.
-But you certainly can if you’re feeling motivated.
+I’ve experimented with different techniques, and I keep coming back to simply shaping and baking the pizza on a plain old round metal pizza pan.
+I bought ours at Bed, Bath and Beyond for $10 about ten years ago, and it cooks the pizza perfectly–browned and crispy on the bottom, and chewy on top.

 The second recipe, which is based on The Pioneer Woman’s, can be prepared on the same afternoon you have a hankering for homemade pizza.
 The dough is softer and slightly less chewy, but it’s still a hundred times better than delivery pizza crust.